MangoTools/gsl1680/README.md

 For more information on the driver itself, please use the original deposit.

-After running "make" and "sudo make install", run "sudo systemctl start gslx680.service" to make systemd launch it at startup.
+After running "make" and "sudo make install"

 ## How to use the driver ##